-- Attendance Allowance (AA). - Disability Living Allowance (care component) (DLA). - Personal Independence Payment (daily living component) (PIP).

-Only if they are receiving night care which is arranged or provided by KCC.
+- Attendance Allowance (AA). - Disability Living Allowance (care component) (DLA). - Personal Independence Payment (daily living component) (PIP). - Only if they are receiving night care which is arranged or provided by KCC.

 Data received for adults (18+) shows there are potentially 9,011 individuals who receive care at home and in the community that may be affected now or in the future by the proposal.
+Of these, 3,765 individuals are directly impacted due to being in receipt of higher rate benefits as shown in the data used within our analysis.